meltano/meltano/docs/src/docs/transforms.md

 To learn more about the dbt Transformer package, please see the [dbt plugin](https://hub.meltano.com/transformers/dbt) documentation on [Meltano Hub](https://hub.meltano.com).

-To install the DBT transformer to your project run:
+To install the dbt transformer to your project run:

 ```bash
 meltano add transformer dbt